Inbibo/adonisfx_docs/docs/maya/simple_setup.md

   <figcaption><b>Figure 28</b>: Attraction Force weights for highest dynamics areas.</figcaption>
 </figure>

 After painting similar weights to the ones displayed and pressing playback to check the animation,  realistic dynamics should be simulated in the face.
-Many more paintable weights to better customize and tweak face dynamics are avaliable and fully explained in the documentation for [AdnSimshape](simshape.md)
+Many more paintable weights to better customize and tweak face dynamics are avaliable and fully explained in the documentation for [AdnSimshape](simshape.md).

 ### 3. Adding muscle activations

 To further have a realistic depiction of facial dynamics, facial muscle activations can be simulated.
 The AdnSimshape deformer has two methods of handling muscle activations:

- - Adonis Muscle Patches files.
+ - Adonis Muscle Patches file.
  - Edge Evaluator Node.

-For this case the Edge Evaluator Node can be used (information on Adonis Muscle Patches files can be foud in the documentation for [AdnSimshape](simshape.md#muscle-activations)).
+Refer to [this section](simshape.md#muscle-activations) to see how to use Muscle Patches files.
+However, in this example, we take advantage of the AdnEdgeEvaluator Node.
 To create this node, select the rest mesh, then the deformation mesh, and then go to AdonisFX Menu > Nodes > *Edge Evaluator*.

-Once the node is created it will appear in the Node Editor.
-Connect it to the AdnSimshape deformer.
-To do this go to AdonisFX Menu > Simshape (on the *Edit* group) > *Connect Activations Plug*.
+Then, once created, connect it to the AdnSimshape deformer via AdonisFX Menu > Simshape (on the *Edit* group) > *Connect Activations Plug*.

 <figure>
   <img src="images/setup_simshape_6.png">
   <figcaption><b>Figure 29</b>: Connecting Edge Evaluator Node to AdnSimshape Deformer.</figcaption>